 The same critics always conveniently ignore the large amount of renewable energy used to mine Bitcoin, along with Proof of Work's efficiency in maximizing stranded energy sources and not wasting energy like many other industries – but we'll get to this.

 Opponents rarely grapple with the fact that the majority of technology infrastructure and many other things we take for granted, are built upon heavy fossil fuel usage with emissions that dwarf Bitcoin's.
+The large energy output required to secure the Bitcoin network is a key feature and it is part of what makes Bitcoin's encryption so valuable.
 It's also important to point out that the reason we can critique Bitcoin's energy consumption granularly is because it's a highly transparent system – and that's in part why it's so powerful.
 People want radical transparency in an era of distrust in opaque governments and central banks.

 If we had the same level of transparency that could track the energy consumption across every industry in real-time, for example data centers that power things like Gaming, Streaming, and Porn (the latter estimated to produce as much CO2 as Belgium but likely much more) or perhaps things like Gold Mining, the Petrodollar or even Christmas lights for example, we would be able to more granularly analyze their energy usage and make the same subjective judgments and questionable extrapolations into the future.